Pop Culture Madness!

 The Ford Mustang was introduced.
 Teacher Gail Wise was the first ever purchaser of a Mustang, paying $3419.

-Japan's Hiroshima Peace Flame has been burned continuously since it was lit in 1964, and will remain lit until all nuclear bombs on the planet are destroyed and the planet is free from the threat of nuclear annihilation.
+Japan’s Hiroshima Peace Flame has been burned continuously since it was lit in 1964 and will remain lit until all nuclear bombs are destroyed, and the planet is free from the threat of nuclear annihilation.

 The very first use of audio feedback on a commercial pop record is the intro of the song I Feel Fine by The Beatles

-The Beatles' three-month stay atop the Billboard Hot 100 in 1964 was ended by jazz legend Louis Armstrong with Hello Dolly!
+Jazz legend Louis Armstrong ended the Beatles’ three-month stay atop the Billboard Hot 100 in 1964 with Hello Dolly!

 The reason you find so many 1964 nickels is that people thought that was the last year they contained silver so people hoarded them.
 The mints struck more coins to make up for the shortage.
 In reality, they were just made of nickel.